"'Hurry, boy! She's waiting

 In the rain shadow of the mountains there are xeric areas - some very extensive - which exhibit a huge variety of endemic organisms adapted to dry conditions.
 These cannot cross or invade more humid habitats, and are confined to specific regions if such are blocked by like the West Indian Psychilis butterfly orchids.
 Because plants living in under such xeric situations cannot afford to easily loose their foliage to grazers.
 Among these are the Hippomane trees, which sap makes them some of the deadliest plants on

 The wetlands of the West Indies are likewise centers of local endemism, where plants, snails, crustaceans, fish, and even birds have evolved in situ, adding to the immense menagerie found in the Caribbean.
-The best examples of the richness of Antillean wetlands are the Zapata Swamp, in Cuba, and the Enriquillo Lake and associated bodies of water, in Hispaniola.
+The best examples of the richness of Antillean wetlands are the Zapata Swamp, in Cuba, and the Enriquillo Lake and associated wetlands of Hispaniola.

 Islands across the world are laboratories of evolution and ongoing natural experiments on ecological relationships.
 Many strange, beautiful, and wonderful creatures inhabit the islands spread through the Earth's oceans, including the Antilles.
 Because of their isolation, the West Indies harbor unique plants and animals.
 Some are evolved there, while others comprise relict populations whose kin became extinct elsewhere (these taxa are called paleoendemics).
 Such last is the case with the todies, distant relatives of mot-mots and kingfishers which today survive only in the West Indies, after dying out in Central and North America.

 Due to special conditions and lack of groups common in continental land masses, extremes in size are found in several islands of the Caribbean.
 Here, instead of mammals, the largest predators are reptiles, like the Cuban and American crocodiles, the large Chilabothrus boas of the four Greater Antilles and the Bahamas, and the endemic Lesser Antillean species of the genus Boa.
 Likewise, the biggest extant grazers in the region are reptiles: the massive creatures belonging to the iguanid genera Cyclura and Iguana.